Seismic BuildTog++ in brief

-They are starting with geotechnical and geological analysis and materials analysis.
+They did geotechnical and geological analysis and materials analysis.

-Aler BCM is facing with local specific regulation, because the buildings are close to Garda Lake, so there is a special regulation to preserve landscape.
+Aler BCM faced with local specific regulation, because the buildings are close to Garda Lake, so there is a special regulation to preserve landscape.

 Aler BCM studied different solutions with different costs level, finally decided not to use second skin facade, but only insulation layer because local regulation doesn’t allow to change external facade.
 So Aler decided to create an exoskeleton in adherence to the existing building, made by steel columns.

 Now the design is completed and they carried out a dynamic energy simulation.

 Aler BCM is calling for tenders, a minimum price awarding criteria took place and 25 companies participated to the selection.